 Recreational Land.
 Property acquired or protected with District sales tax funds that is intended for public use.
-Recreational lands may include lands subject to conservation easements held by the District, or properties owned by the District in fee-title.
+Recreational lands may include lands subject to a conservation or trail easement held by the District, or properties owned by the District in fee.

-Reimbursement to Partners: Payments to a receiving entity accepting fee title or other interest in a recreational property purchased by the District.
-These payments are to be made, in accordance with the Expenditure Plan, for the purpose of securing initial public access to the property and supporting operation and maintenance costs directly resulting from that early access.
+Reimbursement to Partners: Payments to a receiving entity accepting fee title or other interest in a recreational property purchased, in whole or in part, with District funds.
+These payments are to be made, in accordance with the Expenditure Plan, for the purpose of securing initial public access to the property and supporting operation and maintenance costs necessary for or resulting from that early access.